zeenix/zeenix/README.md

 ## Career Highlights 🚀

+* Currently working as a freelance Rust Engineer.
+My main client is [MainMatter], where I'm helping with porting of [RediSearch] from C to Rust.
+I'm also looking for client and sponsors to fund my work on [zlink], a new Rust [Varlink] library designed to be async and targetting desktops, servers and even microcontrollers.

-* Senior Embedded Engineer at [JUCR GmbH] from May 2024.
-From its charging app to its charging stations, JUCR creates an end-to-end reliable and convenient charging solution.
-My team is responsible for the charging station part.
+* Senior Embedded Engineer at JUCR GmbH (now a part of [eze.network GmbH]) from May 2024 to April 2025.
+My team was responsible for all the software that powered the JUCR charging stations.
 All the code is written in Rust and involves a mix of Embedded Linux and baremetal development.
-We rely on frameworks like tokio and embassy.
+We relied on frameworks like tokio and embassy.

 * Rust & FOSS specialist consultant at Mercedes-Benz Vans in the Digital Upfitter project on a 1 year contract from Dec 2022 to Dec 2023.
 My work included:
   * Development of the Digital Upfitter platform, especially the Rust components.